jatorna/sniffer/README.md

 # sniffer
-A simple sniffer program wrote in C
+A simple sniffer program written in C